 Why this essay works:

 This applicant displays a passion for veterinary medicine through their unique initiatives and career experiences.
-Something unique that this student focuses on in their personal statement is how they intend to improve the world of veterinary medicine in the future.
+Something unique that this student focuses on in their personal statement is how they intend to improve the world of veterinary medicine.

 This is an excellent perspective to present in your personal statement!
-Consider the specific shortcomings you’ve noticed in the field of veterinary medicine and how you intend to improve upon those areas.
+Consider the specific shortcomings you’ve noticed in veterinary medicine and how you intend to improve upon those areas.
 It’s not essential if you don’t have any ideas, but it looks great on an application.

 Why this essay works: